Happy New Year! I hope your holidays were as joy-filled as mine! It’s always wonderful when spent with the people you love.

 - From that pile of items I didn’t use I then made the decision whether it was something I wanted to keep or no longer wanted to use.

 - The “keep” items that weren’t used in this year’s Christmas decor went into a box to be organized when then holidays were over and the decorations were all taken down.
 The items I no longer wanted went into another container (or three).
 Then I called my daughters and had them take a look to see if they wanted anything.
-(My brother, sister and I had already selected what we wanted from Mom’s decorations last year).

 - After they went through and took what they wanted, I donated or gave away the rest.